Luncheon-OS/.github/profile/README.md

 > *"The installer for luncheonOS."*

 # Quotes
-"hol up lemme cook" -Ducky
+> "hol up lemme cook" -DuckyXD165